-How iCompass Helps Local Governments Comply With ADA Accessibility Requirements
+How Community by Diligent Helps Local Governments Comply With ADA Accessibility Requirements

-A surefire way to ensure compliance with accessibility law requirements is by using software that’s specifically designed for local governments, such as the iCompass online transparency portal.
+A surefire way to ensure compliance with accessibility law requirements is by using software that’s specifically designed for local governments, such as the online transparency portal with Community by Diligent.
 The portal is a website that attaches seamlessly to the local government’s webpage.
 Local citizens can pull up the website any time of day or night and receive the most current information because it gets updated in real time.
 The online transparency portal allows citizens access to the council’s agenda, the board packet and supporting items.
 The portal is user-friendly, completely accessible and meets the four basic principles that allow people with disabilities to access local government websites as listed above.

 The portal offers a searchable database of public records and meeting documents.
 In fact, citizens can set up their account to receive agendas automatically via email.
 The portal also allows citizens to access public request forms such as Freedom of Information Act (FOIA) requests directly from the Clerk’s Department.

-iCompass, a Diligent brand’s, software programs offer audio and video accessibility to council meetings so that those with hearing and vision impairments can access the transcripts of council meetings.
+Community by Diligent offers audio and video accessibility to council meetings so that those with hearing and vision impairments can access the transcripts of council meetings.

 For example, citizens can use the online transparency portal to view council meetings online in real time or they can find the recorded versions on YouTube.
 The software gives clerks the ability to use closed-captioning to generate text automatically and to edit it prior to publishing it, which complies with accessibility laws.